Finding help

 Satisfactory/Not Satisfactory (S/NS) grading

 You can change any course (except a Credit/No Credit course) to S/NS grading through the seventh week of the quarter.
-S/NS courses can’t be used toward any graduation requirement except general electives, so think carefully.
+S/NS courses can’t be used toward any graduation requirement except general electives and can only be used a limited number of times for a student's degree, so we strongly suggest that students consult with their academic adviser prior to changing the grading option for a class.

 Incomplete

 If you’re unable to complete the work required for a course before the end of the quarter, you can request an “incomplete” from the instructor.
-If s/he agrees, you will get extra time to finish the work.
+If they agree, you will get extra time to finish the work.
+Consult with your advisor and see more specific information on the Incomplete Grade Policy.

 Former Quarter Drop (FQD)

-If it is too late to drop a course (i.e., after the seventh week of the quarter) AND you have experienced a documented hardship (e.g., injury, death in the family), you can petition for a Hardship Withdrawal.
-The process takes several weeks, and, if approved, will result in “HW” being entered instead of a grade.
-You may request a Hardship Withdrawal for one or more courses, and can even submit retroactive requests for courses taken in previous quarters.
+If it is too late to drop a course AND you have experienced a documented hardship or other specific circumstances, you can petition for a Former Quarter Drop.
+The process takes several weeks, and, if approved, will result in “RD” being entered instead of a grade.
+You may request a Former Quarter Drop petition under very specific circumstances.
+Consult with your advisor and review information about the Former Quarter Drop petition process.

 Withdrawal from all courses

 If none of the above options work in your situation, you can withdraw from ALL your courses right up through the last day of instruction.
-You won’t receive credit for any courses taken in the quarter, and “W”s will be entered instead of grades.
+You won’t receive credit for any courses taken in the quarter, and “RD”s (Registrar Drop) will be entered instead of grades.
 No explanation or documentation is required.
-If it’s before the end of the seventh week of the quarter, just drop all your courses.
-After that you have to do it in person at 225 Schmitz Hall.
+If it’s before the last day of instruction for the quarter, just drop all your courses via RegisterUW and submit an Adviser Assisted Drop.
 There are two monetary charges: a $20 late change fee and a tuition forfeiture fee if the change is made after the 7th calendar day of the quarter.
 Please consult with the Student Fiscal Services website for more information.

 I have a learning disability